-Panu Aaltio is nominated for the HARPA Award 2020 for his music in Marko Röhr's Nature Symphony - Luontosinfonia
+Panu Aaltio - HARPA nominated 2020 for his music in Marko Röhr's Nature Symphony - Luontosinfonia

 As a concept, Nature Symphony (Luontosinfonia) offers rare respect for a feature film score in general.
 This time the composed score doesn't have to struggle for attention or, on the other hand, hide somewhere behind the dialogue, avoiding to be spotted.
 This time the music is starring the main role, in a perfect harmony with the beautiful and capturing portraits of nature.
 Panu Aaltio's score delivered by Vantaa Pops Orchestra is clear, dynamic, and accurate.
 In these times that our attention is constantly distracted, we deeply miss experiences like this.
 It is a great reminder - we shall respect the nature as long as it's there.
 And Panu Aaltio's score truly respects the scenery and characters of this tribute to our nature, ending up to a strong, yet intimate ensemble.